Serbian lawyers go on strike to protest slaying of colleague

-Serbian lawyers announced Sunday they will go on strike for a week to protest the killing of a prominent attorney who had been on the defense team of former strongman Slobodan Milosevic at the Yugoslav war crimes tribunal and also defended crime figures.
+Lawyers in Serbia declared a weeklong strike Sunday to protest the killing of a prominent attorney who was on the legal team that defended former Serbian strongman Slobodan Milosevic at the Yugoslav war crimes tribunal.

 Dragoslav Ognjanovic, 56, was gunned down late Saturday outside his home in the new part of Belgrade, the Serbian capital, police said.
-Ognjanovic's 26-year-old son was wounded in his right arm by the shooting, police said in a statement.
+Ognjanovic's 26-year-old son was wounded in the arm during the shooting, police said in a statement.

 Police said they were searching "intensively" for the killer.
 Serbian media reported that police sealed off the area near the home Saturday night and blocked exits from the city.
 The search continued Sunday.